Why you should let go and surrender.

 Who should surrender?
 Anyone living in the past or living in the future should surrender.

 Why should you surrender?
-Surrendering is not doing nothing, it is working with what you have got and allows you to have a clear runway and use your time more effectively.
+Surrendering is not doing nothing, it is working with what you have got and allowing you to have a clear runway and use your time more effectively.

-Opportunities to surrender are all around us but we often miss these opportunities because our lives are so chaotic, there is lots of clutter – emails, social media, stress.
+Opportunities to surrender are all around us but we often miss these opportunities because our lives are so chaotic, and there is lots of clutter – emails, social media, and stress.

 Surrendering is acceptance of what is, what you have got, not what you haven’t got; not what was, what could have been or what could be in the future.
 Surrendering unshackles us from attachment, fears and expectations.

-To enquire about Mick’s availability to speak at your conference or event please email Keith at Inspire Speakers on firstname.lastname@example.org or call Keith on 0450 077 997
+To enquire about Mick’s availability to speak at your conference or event please email Keith at Inspire Speakers at email@example.com or call Keith on 0450 077 997